zensqlmonitor/influxdb-zabbix/README.md

   - history
   - history_uint
   - trends
-  - trends_uint.
+  - trends_uint

-Other tables like history_log, _text and _str are not replicated.
+- Tables like history_log, _text and _str are not replicated.
 - You can configure a different interval for each table.

 ## License